hohlraum/ScatPy/doc/source/userguide/targets_ug.rst

 Creating Targets
 ****************

-Making target creation simple is one of the goals of ScatPy.
+Making target creation simple is one of the central goals of ScatPy.
 Target class definitions reside in the module :mod:`targets`.
 One important distinction between the way that targets in ScatPy behave vs. DDSCAT is that in ScatPy targets always have a defined physical size (either through ``aeff`` or physical dimensions).